From $100K to $120K per Month: The 5-Month Optimization After the First Ceiling

 Server capacity fine (still 2x headroom)

-Database needs optimization (projected 3x queries would slow the system)
+Database needs optimization (3x queries would slow the system)

 Support needs +1 person or better automation